embreymorton/CS-Grad-Tracker/README.md

    The UI will let you choose a specific test to run while automatically saving screenshots and recording browser states for you to see where your tests are failing.

+   ### Unit Testing

+   Unit testing is done with Jest on the cs_grad_data-dev database.

+   1. Run database with databaseString='mongodb://localhost/cs_grad_data-dev'
+   2. In terminal run command: npm run unit-test

 # Deployment

 Deployed on the virtual machine csgrad.cs.unc.edu